edytaolow01/data_visualizer/README.md

 ## Requirements

-- Python 3.11 or higher
+- Python 3.12 or higher (other may cause application errors)
 - NumPy
 - Pandas
 - Matplotlib